 Since inception, we have incurred accumulated net losses and negative cash flows from our operations.
-We incurred net losses of \$7.4 million and \$5.6 million for the nine months ended September 30, 2014 and 2013, respectively.
+We incurred net losses of \$5.0 million and \$3.7 million for the six months ended June 30, 2014 and 2013, respectively.
 We incurred net losses of \$7.6 million and \$6.1 million for the years ended December 31, 2013 and 2012, respectively.
-Our operating activities used \$6.5 million and \$6.9 million of cash flows during the years ended December 2013 and 2012, respectively, and \$6.8 million and \$4.7 million for the nine months ended September 30, 2014 and 2013, respectively.
+Our operating activities used \$6.5 million and \$6.9 million of cash flows during the years ended December 2013 and 2012, respectively, and \$3.9 million and \$2.6 million for the six months ended June 30, 2014 and 2013, respectively.
 Historically, we have financed our operations principally through grants from government and private entities, private placements of preferred stock and issuances of convertible promissory notes and notes payable.

-At September 30, 2014, we had cash and cash equivalents of \$5.4 million.
+At June 30, 2014, we had cash and cash equivalents of \$8.9 million.
 We invest our cash equivalents in operating or money market accounts in order to preserve principal.

-On June 28, 2013, we entered into notes payable agreements with two financial entities pursuant to which we issued a \$3.5 million note to each lender and received net proceeds of \$6.9 million.
+On June 28, 2013, we entered into a notes payable agreement with two financial entities pursuant to which we issued a \$3.5 million note to each lender and received net proceeds of \$6.9 million.
 The notes bear interest at a rate of 11.0% per annum and mature on October 1, 2016.
 Payments for the initial 12 months of the term are interest only and thereafter require repayment of the principal balance, with interest, in 27 monthly installments.
 Under the terms of the notes payable agreements, we granted first priority liens and the loans are collateralized by our personal property, including cash and cash equivalents.
 The notes payable agreements also contain representations and warranties by us and the lenders, indemnification provisions in favor of the lenders, customary covenants (including limitations on other indebtedness, liens, acquisitions, investments and dividends, but no financial covenants), and events of default (including payment defaults, breaches of covenants following any applicable cure period, a material impairment in the perfection or priority of lenders' security interest or in the collateral, and events relating to bankruptcy or insolvency).
 The terms of our current indebtedness may limit our ability to incur additional debt and undertake strategic transactions that may be beneficial to holders of our common stock.
-As of September 30, 2014, the total principal balance owed under the notes payable agreements was \$6.3 million.
-In addition, we believe we were in compliance with all covenants under the notes payable agreements as of September 30, 2014.
-We intend to repay the borrowings under and terminate our notes payable agreements with the proceeds from this offering.
-See "Use of Proceeds" and "Concurrent Offering of Convertible Senior Notes."
+As of June 30, 2014, the total principal balance owed under the notes payable was \$7.0 million.
+In addition, we believe were in compliance with all covenants under the notes payable agreements as of June 30, 2014.